 Energy and Utilities

 Energy and utilities companies strive to maintain uninterrupted service to meet high customer expectations and maintain the integrity of their infrastructure.
-MTTR serves as a crucial performance metric to help companies in this industry expedite repairs, restore services promptly and minimize the consequences of downtime on consumers and businesses that depend on their critical infrastructure.
+MTTR serves as a crucial performance metric to help companies in this industry expedite repairs, restore services promptly, and limit the consequences of downtime on consumers and businesses that depend on their critical infrastructure.

 Finance and Banking

-Financial institutions must ensure the reliable availability of payment processing systems, systems of record and even ATMs in order to maintain the trust and satisfaction of their customers.
-As such, finance and banking firms use the MTTR metric to help gauge their teams’ effectiveness in detecting, assessing and resolving technical issues that could threaten the transactional resilience of the institution.
+Financial institutions must maintain the reliable availability of payment processing systems, systems of record, and even ATMs in order to maintain the trust and satisfaction of their customers.
+As such, finance and banking firms use the MTTR metric to help gauge their teams’ effectiveness in detecting, assessing, and resolving technical issues that could threaten the transactional resilience of the institution.

 Strategies for Improving Mean Time to Repair